groverush/color-scheme-generator/README.md

 # color-scheme-generator
 This is my color scheme generator.
-An individual project of the "working with APIs" module on Scrimba looking forward for your feedback
+An individual project of the "working with APIs" module on Scrimba.
+Looking forward for your feedback